kavadas/blogger-to-joomla/README.md

 # Blogger to Joomla and DISQUS
-Simple Joomla CLI application for importing Blogger to content to Joomla
+Simple Joomla CLI application for importing Blogger to content to Joomla and DISQUS

 ## About